Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 ## Variant sorting

 Variant providers have two main purposes in aiding installers.
-Firstly, they are used to filter variants — tell which of the wheels are supported.
-Secondly, they are used to sort variants — rank the compatible variants from the most desirable to the least.
+First, they are used to filter variants — tell which of the wheels are supported.
+Second, they are used to sort variants — rank the compatible variants from the most desirable to the least.